Dreamweaver2k/data512_common_analysis/README.md

 ## Summary

 This repository is the code, data, and analysis for the analysis of wildfire data.
-From the acres burned and distance from pullman, this project seeks to estimate the smoke impact on the city of Pullman
+This project is interested in the years of 1963 to present day and fires up to 1250 miles from the city of Pullman.
+From the acres burned and distance from pullman, this project seeks to estimate the smoke impact on the city of Pullman.

 ## AQI